 ‘They can climb.
 Nowhere is safe from them,’ Harfan, Hëkitarka’s elder brother, exclaimed.

 A knocking sounded, hollow and muffled behind the rock.

 ‘Surely that’s not one of them beasties,’ Carnelian shuddered, referring to the worms.

-Harfan pressed his ear to the stone but as he did so their friend Quentillian could be heard calling from the other side of the rock faintly as though under water.
-‘It that you, Boroden?
-They’ve put me down here with Gefi, although swinging down on them ropes almost knocked Gefi senseless.’
+Harfan pressed his ear to the dank stone.
+As he did so their friend Quentillian could be heard calling from the other side of the rock faintly as though under water.
+‘Is that you, Boroden?
+I’m imprisoned with Gefi, although swinging down on them ropes almost knocked Gefi senseless.’

 Gefi protested his consciousness half-heartedly.

 Boroden made no answer, bowing his head as he imagined that the clumsy brownie sorcerer must be dead.
 Despite their dire situation, it gladdened Boroden that at least some other brownies of their clan survived.
 His relief sank as a gang of hobyahs peered into their prison, their bulbous eyes gleaming with malevolent glee.

 ‘Look lively.
 You’ve got a visitor,’ ordered one of the hobyahs who scavenged in the dungeons of the Unseelie Court.
 He and his companion guffawed as they tossed the remains of their supper of decomposing offal over the prisoners.
 Boroden did not want to consider what the remains might be from.
 The hobyahs soon quietened respectfully as Serena approached.
 They knew better than to get on the wrong side of the chief handmaiden to Krysila’s daughter, Leanan Sídhe.